-There will be mandatory problem sets and laboratory experiments which must be approved before the final examination.
+There will be mandatory assignments (individually and/or in groups) and laboratory exercises which must be approved before the final examination.

-During the semester there will be invited lecturers by industry and business representatives.
+During the semester there will be invited lectures by industry and business representatives.

-There are mandatory problem sets and laboratory experiments which must be approved before the final examination.
+The course has mandatory assignments (individually and/or in groups) and laboratory exercises which must be approved before the final examination.

 Examination support material

-Yoy may bring your course materials for the semester: the written exercises, laboratory exercises and other materials distributed during the course.
+You may bring your course materials for the semester: the written exercises, laboratory exercises, the course literature and other materials distributed during the course.

 Language of examination

 The examination text is given in English, and you submit your response in English.